PIPL

 American Oystercatcher Pair Observations

-There were American Oystercatcher pairs observed at Compo Beach, Sherwood Island, Long Beach, Short Beach, Milford Point, Silver Sands, Sandy Point, Griswold Point, Waterford Town Beach, and Bluff Point between May 30th and June 12th.
+There were American Oystercatcher pairs observed at Long Beach, Milford Point, Silver Sands, Sandy Point, Griswold Point, and Bluff Point between July 12th and July 24th.

 Sites with American Oystercatcher nests: